jarrekk/Jalpc/_posts/2017-01-31-3-steps-to-setup-website-with-Jalpc.md

 So, if you like this website <https://jarrekk.github.io/Jalpc/> or <http://www.jack003.com> and are willing to have a website, here is a way to build your website in 3 steps(2 minutes).
 Following are steps to setup your website:

-1. Fork [Jalpc](https://github.com/jarrekk/Jalpc) at [GitHub](https://github.com).
-If you want to edit website at github, do it as following gif or clone forked repository. `git clone git@github.com:github_username/jalpc_jekyll_theme.git`.
+1. Fork [this project -- Jalpc](https://github.com/jarrekk/Jalpc) at [GitHub](https://github.com).
+If you want to edit website at github, do it as following gif or clone forked repository. `git clone git@github.com:github_username/Jalpc.git`.

 	<!-- ![edit]({{ site.img_path }}/3steps/edit.gif) -->
 	<img src="{{ site.img_path }}/3steps/edit.gif" width="75%">